Can Lyme Disease Cause Bell’s Palsy or Facial Palsy?

 Bell’s palsy refers to facial paralysis without a clearly identified cause.

-In everyday practice, Bell’s palsy is often used broadly to describe sudden facial weakness.
-In Lyme-endemic regions, however, facial palsy may actually represent Lyme disease affecting the facial nerve.
+In everyday practice, however, the term is often used broadly for any sudden facial weakness.
+In Lyme-endemic regions, facial palsy may actually represent Lyme disease affecting the facial nerve.

-Lyme disease should be considered before labeling a case as idiopathic, especially during tick season or when other symptoms are present.
+Lyme disease should be considered before labeling a case as idiopathic, especially during tick season or when headache, fever, neck stiffness, rash, joint pain, or other symptoms suggest possible Lyme disease.

 For broader neurologic involvement, see Neurologic Lyme Disease.